tektutor/openshift-tekton-feb-2022/Day1/README.md

 when the crc prompts for pull secret, you need to paste the content of pull-secret.txt and hit enter.

 ##### Troubleshooting CRC start
+:x:  Please don't attempt this in our training lab.

 It is commonly noticed that ./crc start command fails many times.

 Make sure